Skip to main content

 3. Have you had your tenancy documents?

-Your landlord cannot usually give you a valid section 21 notice unless they have already given you copies of the:
+Your landlord cannot usually give you a valid section 21 notice unless they give you:

 This only applies if your tenancy started or was renewed on or after 1 October 2015.